Insights

 Posted in: Case Feed

-A dog is for life, not just for Christmas – especially if you end up with a banned breed The Dangerous Dog legislation has been the cause of much controversy and criticism.
+The Dangerous Dog legislation has been the cause of much controversy and criticism.
 The Dangerous Dogs Act 1991 (amended in 1997 and 2014) was introduced due to many high-profile dog attacks on people.
-Section 1 of […]
+In the legislation it lists four banned breeds of dogs, though the law recognise these as ‘types’ rather than specific breed.
+This […]

 Posted in: Article